isomerpages/nparks-fotp/_friends-of-the-parks-groups/Friends of Bishan Ang Mo Kio Park.md

 ---
 ![Alt text for image on Isomer site](/images/FoBAMKP.jpg)

-The Friends of Bishan-Ang Mo Kio Park group was formed in 2017.
+The Friends of Bishan-Ang Mo Kio Park (FoBAMKP) group was formed in 2017.

 More on FoBAMKP [here](https://www.facebook.com/groups/190636865014950).